Japan's strict COVID rules prompt German firms to rethink business ties | DW | 04.02.2022

 Businesses recognize that the Japanese government is grappling with the surge, but maintain that a blanket ban on all new arrivals is inappropriate and damaging.

-Klaus Meder, president of Bosch Corp in Japan, said his company is waiting for the Japanese government to let no fewer than 31 much-needed experts into the country, including software and appliance specialists.
+Klaus Meder, president of Bosch Corp in Japan, told DW that his company was waiting for the Japanese government to let no fewer than 31 much-needed experts into the country, including software and appliance specialists.

-He added the company has been waiting months for the CEO of one of its legal entities to be granted a visa.
+He said the company had been waiting months for the CEO of one of its legal entities to be granted a visa.

-"The restrictions are having an impact on all projects across the organization, but I would say the biggest problem is the 'soft impacts' that we are seeing," Meder told DW.
+"The restrictions are having an impact on all projects across the organization, but I would say the biggest problem is the 'soft impacts' that we are seeing," Meder said.

-Unfortunately, Meder added, despite the support of Japanese companies and Keidanren, the Japan Business Federation, the government does not appear to be edging closer to opening the borders.
+Despite the support of Japanese companies and Keidanren, the Japan Business Federation, the government does not appear to be edging closer to opening the borders, Meder said.

-Some analysts said there is broad public support for the policy ahead of a general election later this year.
+Some analysts said there was broad public support for the policy ahead of a general election later this year.

 Edited by: Sou-Jie van Brunnersum